 While the public does not participate in the discussions being held on the chamber floor, they can observe the proceedings by entering the street-level galleries of the House and Senate.
 The Session Calendar can help identify when the House and Senate are scheduled to convene floor sessions (session days are noted in small numbered blocks on the calendar).
 The start times for House and Senate floor sessions are also listed at the top of the Legislature website’s homepage.

 Watching floor sessions in person is not the only way to follow the action.
 The House and Senate publish journals, which capture all the actions on the House and Senate floor, including comments made by the members.
 House and Senate journals can be viewed on the Legislature’s website by going to the House or Senate page.
 They are published annually in large volumes, and hard copies are available for viewing in the Legislative Reference Bureau Library (Room 005) in the chamber level of the State Capitol.
 The Public Access Room also has journals of the most recent years.
 Finally, floor proceedings are being streamed this year, and videos are being archived on the House and Senate web-streaming pages.
 The Legislative Broadcast Project may record and broadcast select sessions – Opening Day, special joint sessions, and the major Third and Final Reading sessions.

-TIP: To find videos of broadcasts or the internally recorded sessions, click on the “Live and On Demand” icon in the central panel of the Legislature’s website, then click on the “Live and On- Demand” tab from the drop-down menu, and select “Senate YouTube” or “House YouTube” to find streaming links.
+TIP: To find live streams or archived videos of broadcasts, click on the “Events” heading in the banner on the Legislature’s website, then click on the “Live and On- Demand” tab from the drop-down menu, and select “Senate YouTube” or “House YouTube” to find streaming links.